What do puppy raisers do?

 I work outside the home; can I still be a puppy Raiser?

 Absolutely!
 Most puppy raisers gain approval to take the puppy to work.
 We recommend speaking to your employer prior to applying.
 The puppy will need regular toileting breaks throughout the day.
 Taking your dog to work will help the puppy’s development, it will introduce them to the outside world that they will soon be living in when they graduate as a therapy or facility dog.

 You and the puppy you raise will take an amazing journey together!
 It’s only natural that you will become very attached to the dog.
-The ability to give up a dog comes from knowing that you’re raising this puppy for a purpose — that the puppy will go on to help others.
-Your puppy may become a service dog or facility dog in a special needs school or a hospital therapy dog.
-If you are ready to make a commitment to becoming a certified therapy team you may have the option of adopting your dog at the end of the program and continuing on to become a certified team.
+The ability to move your pup on comes from knowing that you’re raising this puppy for a purpose — that the puppy will go on to help others.
+Your puppy may become a service dog or facility dog in a school, police station or fire station.

 Ready To be a Puppy Raiser?